devsentient/public-docs/docs/README.md

-# public-docs
+# Overview
-Public documentation to guide users in deploying the Shakudo Platform
+Public documentation for deploying the Shakudo Platform